greenw0lf/whisper-benchmark/README.md

 - `.prf` files contain the alignments

 There is also a `ref` folder under each subset (Broadcast News or Conversational Telephone Speech) that contains the `stm` reference files.

+For more information about the `CTM` or `STM` formats of the hypothesis and reference respectively, check out [this repository](https://github.com/opensource-spraakherkenning-nl/ASR_NL_benchmark).